Neouvielle walking holiday; the Pyrenean Lake District

 This is your free day to use as you please.

-We suggest you try out the thermal spa in the village of Barèges, visit the Pic du Midi observatory or take the bus to the pretty towns of Luz St. Sauveur or Argelès-Gazost.
-Here you can stock up on the delicious local sheep’ cheeses and ‘saucissons sec’ (knobbly French salamis).
+We suggest you try out the thermal spa in the village, visit the Pic du Midi observatory or visit the pretty towns of Luz St. Sauveur, Bareges and Argelès-Gazost.
+Here you can stock up on the delicious local sheep’ cheeses and ‘saucissons sec’.

-The pilgrimage town of Lourdes is also accessible by public transport (about 1hr by bus).
-For those who can’t get enough exercise, there are plenty of trails to be explored on foot from Barèges, and we can arrange activities including paragliding, rafting, pony trekking, mountain biking, canyoning etc.
+The pilgrimage town of Lourdes is also accessible by public transport.
+For those who can’t get enough exercise, there are plenty of trails to be explored on foot from the village, and we can arrange activities including paragliding, rafting, pony trekking, mountain biking, canyoning etc.

 Wednesday – Trek Day 1: Pont de la Gaubie to the Refuge de l’Oule